FOSS-Cell-GECPKD/OpenHack-20/README.md

 -------

-### Compiler with Python
+### Crafting an interpreter

-Students would build the Lox programming language from scratch
+Students would implement the Lox programming language from scratch

 Tech stack: Python
-Domain knowledge: Compilers
+Domain knowledge: Interpreters

 -------